unhcr-mena/proGres-cube/README.md

 See [Cubes Viewer Instruction](https://github.com/jjmontesl/cubesviewer/blob/master/doc/guide/cubesviewer-gui-installation.md)

-Get the files from Github
+Get the files from Github- in Github shell
 ```
+cd C:\cube
 git clone git://github.com/jjmontesl/cubesviewer.git
 ```

-Move to the folder where the cubes viewer files are
+In a regular cmd, move to the folder where the cubes viewer files are
 ```
 cd C:\cube\cubesviewer\src\web\project
 ```